 Vineyard Vines Logo

-Not many people know, but the Murrays chose the logo for Vineyard Vines not in 1998 but in 2005.
+Not many people know, but the Murrays chose the Vineyard Vines logo not in 1998 but in 2005.
 It was needed to decorate polo shirts because they usually have a brand name on them.
 The funny pink whale became the brand’s symbol and was supposed to inspire the customers to have a carefree time.
 After all, the aspiring entrepreneurs promoted the concept of the so-called good life – without offices and utilitarian style, with relaxation, outdoor recreation, and fishing.

 As Ian and Shep Murray admitted, they didn’t put anything specific into the image of the whale and didn’t try to create a recognizable character out of it.
 According to them, the whale has no gender or name.
 It is simply a traveler who is cheerfully sailing the ocean and meets someone along the way.
 Though he often appears on Vineyard Vines merchandise in different roles: as a teacher, lifeguard, doctor, soccer player, and even a pet.
-The main emblem with the pink whale symbolizes the island’s way of life, full of carefree relaxation.
+The main emblem, with the pink whale symbolizing the island’s way of life, is full of carefree relaxation.

 Font and Colors